wesbarnett/libgmxfort/README.md

 Note that when you use `x()` you will still have to give it the frame number as the first argument even if you only read in one frame with `read_next()`.
-You can always get the number of frames stored in a `Trajectory` object with the `nframes` member:
+You can always get the number of frames in a trajectory file object with the `nframes` member:

 ```fortran